Nesvilab/MSFragger/README.md

 * Bruker timsTOF PASEF - MSFragger can read Bruker timsTOF PASEF (DDA) raw files (.d) directly, as well as MGF files converted by the Bruker DataAnalysis program. **Please note**: timsTOF data requires [Visual C++ Redistributable for Visual Studio 2017](https://aka.ms/vs/16/release/VC_redist.x64.exe) in Windows.
 If you see an error saying cannot find Bruker native library, please try to install the Visual C++ redistibutable.

 ### License
-The entire MSFragger suite of tools (MSFragger-Core, MSFragger-LOS, MSFragger-Glyco, MSFragger-DIA, MSFragger-Labile), collectively known as "MSFragger", is distributed as a single JAR file.
-It is available freely for __academic research__, __non-commercial__ or __educational__ purposes under [academic license](https://msfragger.arsci.com/upgrader/MSFragger-LICENSE.pdf).
+The entire MSFragger suite of tools (MSFragger-Core, MSFragger-LOS, MSFragger-Glyco, MSFragger-DIA, MSFragger-Labile, MSFragegr-DDA+), collectively known as "MSFragger", is distributed as a single JAR file.

+MSFragger is available freely for __academic research__, __non-commercial__ or __educational__ purposes under [academic license](https://msfragger.arsci.com/upgrader/MSFragger-LICENSE.pdf).

-Other uses require a __commercial__ license after the initial [60-day evaluation](https://available-inventions.umich.edu/make-order/msfragger-ultrafast-and-comprehensive-identification-of-peptides-from-tandem-mass-spectra/859) period that can be obtained by contacting Drew Bennett (andbenne@umich.edu) at the University of Michigan Office of Tech Transfer.
-For the commercial licensing details (e.g. pricing), please also contact Drew Bennett (andbenne@umich.edu).
-For other questions, please contact Prof. Alexey Nesvizhskii (nesvi@med.umich.edu).
+Other uses require a __commercial__ license that can be obtained by visiting Fragmatics (https://www.fragmatics.com) or emailing at info@fragmatics.org.

 ### Download MSFragger
-Whether you run use FragPipe, Proteome Discoverer (PD, Thermo Scientific), or the command line, you will need to download the latest MSFragger JAR file.
+Whether you run MSFragger stand-alone, using FragPipe, or within Proteome Discoverer (PD, Thermo Scientific), you will need to obtain the latest MSFragger JAR file.
 See instructions for [downloading or upgrading MSFragger](https://github.com/Nesvilab/MSFragger/wiki/Preparing-MSFragger#Downloading-MSFragger).
+Note: comercial users must contact Fragmatics to obtain the executable of the program.

 ### Release Notes
 Check [here](CHANGELOG.md) for the full list of MSFragger versions and changes.